 An Introduction to the JGit Sources

 Its permissive license, few dependencies and low requirements make it easy to embed JGit in any Java application.
-The core library requires Java 1.5, JSch to make SSH connections and JavaEWAH for fast bit array manipulations.
-The latest release is 3.1 and was released last June.
-The New & Noteworthy gives more details of the new version.
+The core library requires Java 1.7, JSch to make SSH connections, JavaEWAH for fast bit array manipulations and SLF4J.

 Where to get it

 The download page lists different ways to obtain and integrate the library.
 Probably the most common way is to obtain JGit from the Maven repository.
 If you prefer OSGi bundles, then there is a p2 repository for you.
 And finally you can download the JGit core library, grab a copy of JSch and JavaEWAH and manually add the jars to your build path.

 While the binaries are just fine to develop your software against, you may be interested in the sources as well.
 Be it because you found a bug to fix or a feature to implement or just out of curiosity…